Startup Definitions

 Call-to-Action (CTA)Text or image urging users to take action, such as signing up or attending an event.

-Cap TableA table showing the ownership stakes and equity distribution among the founders, investors, employees, and other stakeholders of a company.
+Cap TableA table showing the ownership stakes and equity distribution among the founders, investors, and employees.

 CapitalCash, goods, and assets at one's disposal.